UCR-Robotics/ee144/docs/lab5.rst

 #.
 Grading rubric:

-   + \+ 25%  Succefully define the Publisher to test your scripts.
+   + \+ 25%  Successfully define the Publisher to test your scripts.
-   + \+ 25%  Successfully launch the physical robot and drive it go to `home` state.
+   + \+ 25%  Successfully launch the physical robot and drive it to `home` state.
-   + \+ 50%  Write down what you have learned, your findings and thoughts in lab report.
+   + \+ 50%  Write down what you have learned, your findings and thoughts in the lab report.
    + \- 15%  Penalty applies for each late day.

 Access to Lab and Lab Safety